Towards relativistic generalization of collapse models: Introduction

-Here, we propose a mathematically consistent relativistic generalization of the collapse dynamics, which is characterized by a local field collapse operator and a non-Markovian stochastic noise with a Lorentz invariant correlation.
-We show that locality saves microcausality, while non-Markovianity and a normal ordering prescription lead to a finite rate of energy, without having particle production from the vacuum or a tachyonic behavior. \\
+Here, we propose a mathematically consistent relativistic generalization of the {continuous collapse master equation but not any particular unravelling thereof.
+Our model} is characterized by a local field collapse operator and a non-Markovian stochastic noise with a Lorentz invariant correlation.
+We show that locality saves microcausality, while non-Markovianity and a normal ordering prescription lead to a finite energy rate without particle production from vacuum or tachyonic behavior. \\

-{\it Non-linear unraveling. --} We construct of our model, starting from the non-relativistic (NR), colored, non-linear collapse equation for the statevector \cite{adler2007collapse,diosi2014general}.
-To second order in $\sqrt{\gamma}$, the equation takes a closed form in $\ket{\psi(t)}$ and reads \cite{adler2007collapse}